 All the trappings of a tap room meets sports bar make for a welcoming ambiance that will appeal to a number of demographics.
 Those of us who served our country will appreciate that the flag of our respective service hangs on the wall.
 Flags of the United States and the great state of New Mexico are poised directly over the bar.
 Sports fans will enjoy seeing the logo of their favorite professional sports teams under the acrylic tabletops.
 The University of New Mexico Lobos are similarly honored.
 Sports fans will also enjoy the big screen televisions positioned strategically throughout the dining room.

-As of our inaugural visit the only dessert being offered was cupcakes.
+7 August 2022: As of our inaugural visit the only dessert being offered was cupcakes.
 My Kim loved the freshness and general deliciousness of the chocolate cupcake topped with a mountain of buttercream frosting.
-If it’s indicative of the pastries to which we’ll soon be treated at the bakery next door, we’ll be picking up dessert at this heretofore unknown to us restaurant.
-Armando, your neighbors are anxiously awaiting the grand opening of that bakery.
+The chocolate cupcake was a preview of things to come in May, 2023 when Dulce River opened its doors.
 In a Rio Rancho Observer article, Armando indicated the bakery and coffee house will offer brunch on weekends.
 Should things go well for the restaurant, he also plans to invest in a BBQ smoker to expand the menu.

 Every neighborhood should have a watering hole – restaurant like the Turquoise Desert.
 Everyone should have a neighbor like Armando Martinez.
 When we don’t feel like driving far, it’s comforting to know the Turquoise Desert is just a couple of miles away.